 Wait, why would I want to be a customer service representative (CSR) anyway?
-Well, why wouldn’t you want to give it a whirl?
+Well, with all the online jobs available, why wouldn’t you want to give it a whirl?

 Let’s have a look at the benefits of landing this job then.
 First, it’s a great way to start your remote working career.
 The educational demands are pretty reasonable, and in most cases, you don’t even need a college degree to get started.
 It’s also likely that your client will provide much of the training you’ll need for the job too.

 Secondly, it offers great flexibility.
 While there are still a lot of call centers in the country, foreign clients are steadily offering the position as a homebased online job.
 This makes it a great choice for stay-at-home parents, the disabled, or those living in areas with limited public transportation.

 Lastly, CSR posts are a great way to enhance your existing job skills.
 While a lot of the highest-earning online jobs are often specialized, they all require good communication skills, patience, and empathy.
 And people who work in the customer service industry develop those by default.